pferdy/design/docs/cad/016_peerstake/README.md

 - The difference between the timestamp of CVM state for this Block and the last such timestamp for the same peer
 - Subject to a maximum of 6000ms * total coin supply / total peer stake

 i.e. if the peer's total stake is 1% of the coin supply, it must submit a block at least once every ten minutes to maintain 100% active time.
 This mechanism is designed to ensure that peers must participate regularly and correctly in order to obtain full rewards.
+[LPA: Can a block just consist of a nul transaction?]

 ### Staking split

 When rewards are given to a peer, they are divided as follows:
-- The total reward is divided over all Peers according to Peer Stake
+- The total reward is divided over all Peers according to Peer Stake [LPA: The case of Peer or peer needs to be made consistent.
+I prefer Peer, and prepared to change it if I see peer]
 - For each Peer:
   - 50% is allocated to the Peer itself (added to peer stake)
   - 50% is divided across delegated stakers on the peer (according to their relative stake)